lipupini/lipupini/README.md

 ## The Name

 "Lipupini" is a "word formed by combining other words" (portmanteau), and "lipu pini" in this context translates to "past document" in [Toki Pona core](https://zrajm.github.io/toki-pona-syllabics/dictionary/).
-Lipupini is for organizing computer files like images, videos, sounds and writings that you might want to display with Fediverse support on the Internet under your domain.
+Lipupini is for organizing computer files like images, videos, sounds and writings that you might want to display under your domain on the Internet.

 ## Demo